be_ixf;ym_202312 d_03; ct_100

 Deal Selection Is Where It’s At

-Private credit is making headlines and seeing increasing demand.
-The resiliency of the asset class during the pandemic was a proving point for the fundamental qualities of direct lending.
-The ability to recover quickly and post positive returns despite market volatility, combined with the enhanced yield offered by these types of loans, have proven attractive.
-An uptick in asset gathering and expanding the market to include more asset managers have followed.
+The ability to recover quickly and post positive returns despite market volatility, combined with the enhanced yield generally offered by these types of loans are reasons for the increased demand from investors.
+An uptick in asset gathering and the entrance of more asset managers into the space has followed.

 But are more players a good thing?
-The reasons for the performance are deeply rooted in the structure of the deals and the lenders’ competence.
+The reasons for the resilience are deeply rooted in the structure of the deals and the lenders’ competence.
 The size and number of deals have increased, but often at the cost of loosening deal terms, as lenders compete to deploy “dry powder.”

 A THRIVING MIDDLE MARKET LOOKS FORWARD